Designing WordPress Pages with Claude (WP Blocks Forge)

 This guide walks you through everything: installing the plugins, connecting Claude, verifying the link, building your first page, editing it, iterating on the design, and how the global colors and fonts land in your theme Customizer.

 Experimental feature.
-WP Blocks Forge is experimental and free for ThemeIsle users while we gather feedback.
-Access opens on 24 June 2026 and this first round is limited to 10 users.
+WP Blocks Forge is experimental and free for all ThemeIsle Agency customers while we gather feedback — just ask us to enable it on your account.
 Some details below may change as the product matures.
 Test on a staging site before using it on a live production site.

 What is WP Blocks Forge?